AmpersandTarski/documentation/syntax/languages.md

 This means that the contents of this purpose statement is written in `DUTCH`.

 ## Additional information
 Ampersand assumes that whatever is written is written in the language denoted in the language directive.
-It doesn't check whether that language is actually used.
+It doesn't check whether that language is actually used, because it cannot recognize languages.

 If a `CONTEXT` has no language directive, `IN ENGLISH` is used by default.
 If a `CONTEXT` has a language directive, that language will be the default language of all natural language items within that context.